 Hi, my name is Dana, and I am a single mother of a 3 year old toddler.
-I am a National Board Accredited Teacher who works with elementary school aged children.

 I have always lived a very active lifestyle.
 As a youth, I enjoyed dancing, swimming, playing softball, and have had a gym membership since I graduated high school at 18.
 My problem was never the working out, it was the nutrition.
 My mother was diabetic, and was on medication that made her lethargic for another condition.
 She was overweight and unmotivated.
 She did not cook healthy, she cooked savory and unhealthy.
 My father was the healthier one, but he did not practice working out daily.
 To him, his workout was mowing the lawn and fixing up around the house.